 Vague School Interest.

 Applying to the top 10 schools, just because they are the top 10 schools?
 It is unlikely that each one is an equally good fit.
 Elite business schools want students who will thrive, and who are actually excited about their programs.
-Demonstrate fit and genuine passion by mentioning specific courses, clubs and community interactions.
+Demonstrate fit and genuine passion by mentioning specific courses, clubs, and community interactions.
 Talk about how you will contribute and enhance the community, not just about what school x can do for you.
+Also, network with current students and alums.
+Doing so reinforces your level of interest, and also helps you write better school-specific essays.

 One of the biggest MBA application mistakes is underestimating the grit and self-reflection required.
 However, if you are willing to invest the time you can get amazing results.

 Karen has more than 12 years of experience evaluating candidates for admission to Dartmouth College and to the Tuck School of Business at Dartmouth.
-Since founding North Star Admissions Consulting in 2012, she has helped applicants gain admission to the nation’s top schools, including Stanford, Harvard, Yale, Wharton, MIT, Tuck, Columbia, Kellogg, Booth, Haas, Duke, Johnson, Ross, NYU, UNC, UCLA, Georgetown and more.
-Over the last three years, clients have been awarded more than 14.4 million dollars in scholarships, and more than 95% have gotten into one of their top choice schools.
+Since founding North Star Admissions Consulting in 2012, she has helped applicants gain admission to the nation’s top schools, including Stanford, Harvard, Wharton, MIT, Tuck, Columbia, Kellogg, Yale, Booth, Haas, Duke, Johnson, Ross, NYU, UNC, UCLA, Georgetown and more.
+Her clients have been awarded more than 36 million dollars in scholarships, and more than 98% have gotten into one of their top choice schools.